cmkushnir/NMSPakViewer/README.md

 HKEY_CURRENT_USER\SOFTWARE\HelloGames\NoMansSky\InstallDir</br>
 If InstallDir is invalid the app will re-find|prompt to select the game folder on next start.

+Toolbar:
-You can select a specific .pak file, or view the merged file tree.
+- Combobox that lists all mod and game .pak files.
+Select a specific .pak file to have the breadcrumb control use its file tree, or none to use the merged file tree.

-A breadcrumb control is used to select a specific entry in the current file tree.
+- Breadcrumb control to select a specific entry in the current file tree.
 When a file is selected its contents are extracted (in-memory) from its parent .pak file, converted as needed, and the appropriate viewer control used to display the data.

-The toolbar Copy button copies the current path to the clipboard e.g. for pasting into an AMUMSS .lua script.</br>
+- Copy button copies the current path to the clipboard e.g. for pasting into an AMUMSS .lua script.</br>
-The toolbar Save button will open the Save File dialog to save the entry to disk; the path is not saved.</br>
+- Save button will open the Save File dialog to save the entry to disk; the path is not saved.</br>
 MBIN entries can be saved as either .mbin or .exml files (use the Save as Type combobox in the Save File dialog).
+- About button opens the default browser to the GitHub project page.

 <h2>.PAK Entry Types:</h2>